 Protecting application data in virtual machines (VMs) is a key requirement for business critical applications running on Google Cloud VMware Engine.
-You can continue to use the same backup tools that you use on-premises to back up your VMware VM and data in VMware Engine.
-This page explains how to use backup infrastructure to protect VMs and data in VMware Engine.
+You can continue to use the same backup tools that you use on premises to back up your VMware VM and data in VMware Engine.
+This page provides different options and considerations for backup infrastructure that protects VMs and data in VMware Engine.

 Supported backup solutions

-Third-party backup solutions that can interoperate with VMware Engine must comply with the VMware vStorage API for Data Protection (VADP) protocol standard and be certified by VMware for vSAN.
+Backup solutions that can interoperate with VMware Engine must comply with the VMware vStorage API for Data Protection (VADP) protocol standard and be certified by VMware for vSAN.
 VMware Engine has validated the following backup solutions for compliance:

 Backup solution considerations